jupyter-widgets/ipywidgets/packages/schema/messages.md

 ### The `jupyter.widget` comm target

-A kernel-side Jupyter widgets library also registers a `jupyter.widget` comm target for created creating widget comm channels (one per widget instance).
+A kernel-side Jupyter widgets library registers a `jupyter.widget` comm target for creating widget comm channels (one per widget instance).
 State synchronization and custom messages for a particular widget instance are then sent over the created widget comm channel.

 ### Instantiating a widget object

 When a widget is instantiated in either the kernel or the frontend, it creates a companion model on the other side by sending a `comm_open` message to the `jupyter.widget` comm target.
+The `comm_open` message's metadata gives the version of the widget messaging protocol, i.e., `{'version': '2.0.0'}`.

 ```
 {